Dr Jayne Jeffries

 Newcastle upon Tyne

 I joined the school in September 2014, working on ‘MyPlace: Mobility and Place for the Age-friendly City Environment’ with Prof. Rose Gilroy and Prof. Tim Townshend.
 The case study, in collaboration with Henshaws: Beyond Expectations, a charity that supports anyone with sight loss, focused on mobility as a multi-sensory experience.
-We are currently writing a journal article on everyday sensory experience and challenging the visual for urban designers.
+We have co-authored a journal article detailing the challenges blind and visually impaired users encounter when negotiating the urban realm; drawing attention to the relationship between the senses and mobility; the need to educate the public, as well as those involved in the design, management and maintenance of the urban realm regarding the complexity and diversity of multiple users needs.

 I am a human geographer by training and use in-depth qualitative and participatory approaches to gain an understanding of disabled people's life-worlds.
-Using Participatory Action Research (P.A.R) I have developed suitable, relevant and appropriate methodologies to explore the temporalities in disabled people lives, and to examine everyday accounts of urban mobility and sight loss.
+Using Participatory Action Research (P.A.R) I have developed suitable, relevant and appropriate methodologies, including Photovoice, diary writing, body mapping, participatory diagramming, mobile ethnography and interviewing to explore the role of time in disabled people lives, mobility and sensory experience, contemporary and historical practices of care, recovery and acquired spinal conditions.

 2013 PhD Human Geography, Durham University.
 Thesis Title: Becoming Disabled.